interactiveaudiolab/ppgs/README.md

 ### Download data

+Complete all TODOs in `data/download`, then run `python -m ppgs.data.download <datasets>`.
-Place datasets in `data/datasets/DATASET`, where `DATASET` is the name of the dataset.
+All datasets are saved in `data/datasets/DATASET`, where `DATASET` is the name of the dataset.

 ### Preprocess data